Trying to Conceive

 For as long as I can remember I’ve wanted to be a mommy.
 I never expected it would be such a struggle to get here.
 This is my plus size infertility story.

 There is a lot more to infertility for plus size women than just weight!
 Dr. Morgan Sheridan, a chiropractor in Colorado, joins the Plus Size Mommy Memoirs blog to talk about her approach to fertility by looking at the woman as a whole – not just her weight.

 I’m often asked to give plus size trying to conceive advice and I’d like to share what I tell women: treat your body like you’re already pregnant!
 Let’s dive into what that means with these 5 tips…

 Kelli joins the Plus Size Mommy Memoirs blog to share her plus size IUI fertility story of her and her wife Cathy’s journey to becoming mothers.
 They used Intrauterine insemination (IUI).

 You are planning to be the healthiest host you can be for your future baby.
-Recommendations about what you should do to accomplish this are everywhere, and there is one that can really raise anxiety: Lose weight first.
+Should you lose weight prior to pregnancy?
+Let’s talk about it!

 The BMI myth is when women are led to believe that they shouldn’t become pregnant unless their BMI is under a certain number.
 I’ll never forget the conversation I had with my OB-GYN when I wanted to start a family.